-- Parents must apply in accordance to the normal time scales published by the Local Authority in the Starting School Booklet available online by clicking on the link Starting School Booklet - It is the policy of our school to integrate children with Special Needs and Special Educational Needs into mainstream education wherever possible.
+- Parents must apply in accordance to the normal time scales published by the Local Authority in the Starting School Booklet available online from Bedford Borough website. - It is the policy of our school to integrate children with Special Needs and Special Educational Needs into mainstream education wherever possible.